 - 1 part organic matter (peat moss, compost)

 - 1 part sand or perlite (for drainage)

 Compost is awesome, except when it kills your plants

 compost, you can find it at garden centers and other facilities.
 Know that some compost can contain herbicides that

 don't easily break down.
 This "killer compost" can stunt and ruin your herbs and vegetables.

 Persistent herbicides can be present in compost made from farm manure, golf-course grass clippings, even your own

 lawn, if you've applied weed killer.
 Bottom line?
 Know where your compost came from!

-buying commercial mixes, look for those that contain a blend of organic material, not solely top soil.
+buying commercial mixes, look for those containing a blend of organic material.
+Avoid bags of top soil.
 The Illinois Extension points out that some products labeled top soil “tend to be largely sedge

 peat.
 While they are inexpensive and look very good, once put into a pot they are poorly drained and poorly aerated."